Home

 How it works

 Say your company is preparing its financial statements.
-It decides to do so for July but misses August and continues to provide another report in the middle of September.
-This does not work: If your company reports its cash flow monthly, it needs to do so for a consistent period, with no ad-hoc reporting for the sake of convenience.
+It decides to do so for July, misses Augu, and issues a quarterly financial statement at the end of September.
+This does not work.
+If your company issues financial statements, it needs to use consistent accounting periods, with no ad-hoc reporting for the sake of convenience.

 9. The principle of materiality